AardStarling/Search-and-Destroy-v3.0/STATEMENT ON BEING BANNED v1.0.0.md

 S&D never places any user in such jeopardy.

 3\.
 Do not trust Lasher.
 Once again, the initial fakechannel which upset me and caused me to lash out was based on a lie.
-He had asked me "quite nicely" to not shout caps on gossip.
+He said he had "asked me quite nicely" to not shout caps on gossip.
 He later said he told me this via tell.
 Here is the relevant tell:

  - 09 May 08:42:29 - Lasher tells you 'the 'ninja ninja' is pointless spam and I am asking you to stop.
 Imagine what the channel would look like if everyone did something like that a few times a day.'